What is data mining? A definition, an overview of data mining tools, the process & applications

 Data mining meaning: a little bit of history

-The roots of data mining go all the way back to the 18th century when Bayesian Theorem, probability calculation and regression analysis made their appearance as components of mathematics.
+The roots of data mining go all the way back to the 18th century when the Bayesian Theorem, probability calculation, and regression analysis made their appearance as components of mathematics.

 Given this history and the investigative nature of data mining, it is not surprising that data discovery is a generally accepted synonym for data mining.
 Data science is the collective term for data science in the broadest sense.
 Officers in industry or scientists at universities who are engaged in data mining science are logically called data scientists.